 6.3: The use of weight jackets is not permitted.

-7.1: Hull Shape: Javelin hulls shall only be moulded in Javelin moulds owned or supplied by the moulder P.B.
-Wright, which shall not be modified in any way which alters the shape of the resultant moulding, except with the written permission of Paul Wright.
+7.1: Hull Shape: Javelin hulls shall only be moulded in Javelin moulds owned or supplied by the Javelin International, which shall not be modified in any way which alters the shape of the resultant moulding, except with the written permission of Javelin International.
 This being so each hull shall be deemed to comply with the current Class Rules and need not be measured.
 The first hull from each new mould shall be measured in the presence of an RYA or other National Authority Measurer.

-7.5: Registered Number: There shall be stamped or engraved on a metal or plastic plate, which shall be permanently fixed to the portside of the aft face of the foredeck moulding on the upper surface:
+7.5: Registered Number: The plate described in Rule 3.3 shall be permanently fixed to the portside of the aft face of the foredeck moulding on the upper surface.

 8.1: All hulls shall be officially weighed in a fully drained condition.
 New hulls shall be officially weighed before being put in the water for the first time.